slorg1/cs-docs/_posts/2020-07-25-KISS_and_DRY_in_django.md

 DRY is a far reaching mindset, not a small set of precise rules.
 It is easy to apply it at the low/descreet level.
 We all recognize a simple pattern when it happens in a piece of code (method) or across a couple of pieces of code.
 What is harder and when it really shines is when applying it as a systemic thought process: whether across large chunk of software as a systematic architecture or in business or in your day to day personal life.

-We will discuss here how to apply it at the descreet level and
+We will discuss here how to apply it at the descreet level and learn to recognize gains and gotchas.
+We, then, will skip to the 10000-foot view to touch  the generic mindset.

 ## Making Methods
 ### A grand classic: utility classes